DanielOrjii/Basic-water-access-in-Maji-Ndogo-Ndogo/README.md

 # Maji Ndogo Basic Access to Water

+**Project Overview**

-I conducted a comprehensive analysis to assess the current state of water supply in Maji Ndogo and identify areas needing improvement.
-Implement data-driven solutions to enhance water access for all residents.
+This is a comprehensive analysis to assess the current state of water supply in Maji Ndogo and identify areas needing improvement and also implement data-driven solutions to enhance water access for all residents.
 The dashboard aims to promote transparency in revenue usage, track expenses against the budget over time, and eliminate fund wastage.
+The dataset used was provided by ExploreAI for my final project.

+**Data Source**
+1. CSV file: file:///C:/Users/HP/Downloads/Md_summary%20(1).csv

+**DA Technical Skills**

+- Data Ingestion
+- Data Assessment
+- Data Analysis
+- Data Visualization

 **Analysis Process:**

-1. **Data Collection:**
+1. **Data Ingestion:**
    - Gather detailed information on current water sources, including wells, public taps and taps in homes.
    - Collect data on water availability, quality, and distribution efficiency.

-2. **Needs Assessment:**
+2. **Data Assessment:**
+   - Ensured consistent column names and data types with each columns.
+   - Identified and resolved errors in our table to ensure data accuracy and integrity.
    - Identify areas within Maji Ndogo that lack adequate access to clean water.
    - Determine the population affected and the specific challenges they face.

-3. **Data Analysis:**
+4. **Data Analysis:**
    - Analyze the collected data to pinpoint gaps in the water supply network.
-   - Use statistical tools and geographic information systems (GIS) to visualize areas of deficiency.
+   - Utilized DAX expressions to calculate various measures, including cumulative cost, percent progress, number of lives improved, and the population with basic access to water.

+5. **Data Visualization:***
+    -Built a Power BI dashboard to effectively visualize insights, track project progress, and monitor for budget mishandling.

 **Findings:**
 - Several regions in Maji Ndogo lack reliable access to clean water.